Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/bacteriophage-MS2-coat-protein-aptamer.md

-<font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>
+<font><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
-<font>Craig Tuerk and Larry Gold determined the binding constant of the aptamer by nitrocellulose filtration.
-Nitrocellulose filter binding assay, in 100 μl reactions containing 50mM Tris-OAc (pH 7.7), 5 to 10 nCi(10 to 20 fmol) of internally labeled, gel-purified RNA preheated for 3 min at 70℃ was allowed to equilibrate with variable (excess) concentrations of protein for 3 min at 37℃.
-Samples were filtered through a tnitrocellulosee disk pre-wet with 50 mM-Tris-OAc (pH 7.7) and immediately rinsed with 5 ml of the same solution.
+<p>Craig Tuerk and Larry Gold determined the binding constant of the aptamer using nitrocellulose filtration.
+In the nitrocellulose filter binding assay, 100 μl reactions containing 50mM Tris-OAc at pH 7.7 were used, where 5 to 10 nCi (10 to 20 fmol) of internally labeled, gel-purified RNA, preheated for 3 minutes at 70°C, was allowed to equilibrate with variable (excess) concentrations of protein for 3 minutes at 37°C. Samples were filtered through a nitrocellulose disk that had been pre-wetted with 50 mM Tris-OAc at pH 7.7 and were immediately rinsed with 5 ml of the same solution.
 The filters were dried and counted with fluor in a scintillation counter.
-A least squares algorithm was used to plot the percent of total RNA bound versus the log of the protein concentration and determine the dissociation constant of the generated curve.
-F6 aptamer had not been tested for affinity<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.</font >
+A least squares algorithm was employed to plot the percent of total RNA bound against the log of the protein concentration and to determine the dissociation constant from the generated curve.
+The F6 aptamer had not been tested for affinity<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.</p>
-<br><br>
 <div style="display: flex; justify-content: center;">
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>